Combine two houses or flats – can I make 2 into 1 without planning permission?

 You might also want to check any covenants or previous planning permission on the properties to see if they might prevent you from trying to combine two into one.

-However, the case of The London Borough of Richmond-upon-Thames v SSETR and Richmond-upon-Thames Churches Housing Trust [2000] 2 PLR 115 and an appeal in the Royal Borough of Kensington & Chelsea where they refused to issue a certificate of lawfulness, the decisions have ruled that the “same use class” exception cannot be relied upon when you combine two dwellings.
+This is slightly different to the case of The London Borough of Richmond-upon-Thames v SSETR and Richmond-upon-Thames Churches Housing Trust [2000] 2 PLR 115 and an appeal in the Royal Borough of Kensington & Chelsea where they refused to issue a certificate of lawfulness, the decisions have ruled that the “same use class” exception cannot be relied upon when you combine two dwellings.

 Over recent years local authorities are under pressure to deliver more dwellings in their local patch.
 This is obvious where the LPA is well below their 5 year housing target.
 As a result some local authorities, especially in London, have updated their local plan to not support the amalgamation of two or more flats or houses into one.
 This is why we have seen a couple of certificate of lawfulness and indeed other planning applications refused.